tanglj86/hl/nuttx/configs/myboard/README.txt

 ======

-This README discusses issues unique to NuttX configurations for the STMicro STM32F4Discovery development board featuring the STM32F407VGT6 MCU.
+This README discusses issues unique to NuttX configurations for the STMicro myboard development board featuring the STM32F407VGT6 MCU.
 The STM32F407VGT6 is a 168MHz Cortex-M4 operation with 1Mbit Flash memory and 128kbytes.
 The board features: